-When all this is over, my takeaway from the period of Covid is this: its most intense phase (which as expected, will end in June) will not have generated the much-feared chaos — at least, not economically.
+My big takeaway from the events of 2020 is this: Once it has abated, COVID-19 will not have generated the much-feared chaos — at least not economically.

-Philosophically, without the slightest doubt, we can recognize that thinking in terms of OUTCOMES (results) once again supersedes thinking in terms of INPUTS (allocated resources, expenditure).
-Advantage to the Anglo-Saxon vision.
+Philosophically, without the slightest doubt, we know that thinking in terms of outcomes (i.e., results) supersedes thinking in terms of inputs (i.e., allocated resources, expenditure).

-Beginning with the vaccine, destinies will diverge.
-Maybe not a lot… – say, 2 to 6 months.
-All the same, that will play in the balance and in part on the question of rates and inflation strategies.
-How did central banks, all of which acted in the same way throughout the crisis, continue to synchronize perfectly while some are idling and others are throttling to full speed?
+With multiple COVID-19 vaccines now available, destinies will start to diverge, and that will play a part in the question of rates and inflation strategies.
+How did central banks, all of which acted in the same way throughout the crisis, continue to synchronize perfectly while some are now idling and others are throttling to full speed?

-That is where national strategies can find an opportunity in decoupling, for the benefit of those who will return to growth first.
+That is where national strategies can find an opportunity in decoupling for the benefit of those that will return to growth first.

 What are British and American central bankers seeing?

-More than anything, they think we are looking at a minimum of two years of strong growth.
-They can also imagine that a little underlying inflation is showing up for longer than expected; the virtuous pair of strong growth plus inflation is a great opportunity to refocus on priorities… And to:
+More than anything, the British and U.S. central banks think we are looking at a minimum of two years of strong growth.
+They also anticipate that a little inflation will be around for longer than expected.

 - Let key rates rise a little, restoring value to money, and therefore putting banks back in business.